Avenidas Novas

 - Palácio Mendonça

-- Vivalva Palace
+- Palácio Vivalva

-Main streets and squares
+Main Streets and Squares

-- Praça Duque de Saldanha is one of the main squares in Lisbon, with links between Avenida Fontes Pereira de Melo, Avenida Casal Ribeiro, Avenida da República and Avenida Praia da Vitória.
-Praça Duque de Saldanha is an extremely busy area of the city due to the presence of numerous service companies, commercial, hotels and two shopping centers: the Atrium Saldanha Shopping Center and the Monumental Shopping Center.
-The Praça Duque de Saldanha is named after the Marshal Duque de Saldanha (1790-1876), one of the most important politicians of the 19th century and decisive in the Civil War of 1828-1834.
-The main points of interest in Praça Duque de Saldanha are the Centro Comercial Monumental; the Atrium Saldanha Shopping Center; and the Statue of Marshal Duque de Saldanha by João Carlos de Saldanha Oliveira and Daun and inaugurated in 1909.
+- Praça Duque de Saldanha is one of Lisbon's principal squares, connecting Avenida Fontes Pereira de Melo, Avenida Casal Ribeiro, Avenida da República and Avenida Praia da Vitória.
+It is an extremely busy part of the city owing to the concentration of service companies, retailers, hotels and two shopping centres: Centro Comercial Atrium Saldanha and Centro Comercial Monumental.
+The Praça Duque de Saldanha is named in honour of Marshal Duke of Saldanha (1790–1876), one of the most important politicians of the 19th century and a decisive figure in the Civil War of 1828–1834.
+The main points of interest are the Centro Comercial Monumental; the Centro Comercial Atrium Saldanha; and the Statue of Marshal Duke of Saldanha by sculptor Costa Mota (o Sobrinho), inaugurated in 1909.

-Tourist Resorts
+Tourist Accommodation

 - Corinthia Hotel